 In early October 2020 our tutoring recommenced after nearly seven months, with the support of the charity’s incredible and inspiring volunteer tutor pool, partner schools and staff team who are determined to ensure disadvantaged pupils can still succeed.
 Additionally, we launched our online delivery in schools, uniting volunteers from across the country with pupils to tutor them in maths and English.

-Action Tutoring is incredibly grateful to all of its team and network who worked tirelessly to ensure its tutoring support could return for the autumn term.
+Action Tutoring is incredibly grateful to all of its team and network who worked tirelessly to ensure its tutoring support could return for the autumn term and was able to continue with home-based programmes.
 The charity would like to thank everyone involved for their hard work, passion and commitment which has enabled disadvantaged pupils across the country to begin their academic catch-up.

 This type of academic support is vital.
 These pupils need this support now more than ever before to ensure they can get back to where they should be.
 Action Tutoring needs volunteer tutors to enable this to happen.